“Marketing isn’t important.”

 Mapping the buyer’s journey is vital because it helps you choose the right message, deliver it to the right person, and do so at the right time.
 Without a journey map, your marketing efforts are less targeted and less likely to resonate with prime prospects.

-A buyer’s journey stages are: unaware, consideration, and prospecting.
+A buyer’s journey has three stages: unaware, consideration, and prospecting.
 In the unaware stage, your target audience is generally not in the market for your product or service, so it is unlikely they’ll see your marketing.
 In the consideration stage, they recognize that they have a problem and will start considering solutions.
-They will also start seeing marketing, yours and your competitors’.
+They will also start seeing marketing, yours, and your competitors.
 In the prospecting stage, they narrow down their choices and evaluate top contenders before making a purchase decision.

 Author: James Hipkin